adijo/adijo.github.com/index.md

 * I write software that lives on [GitHub.](https://github.com/adijo)

+* On my [blog,](http://adijo.github.io/blog/) I primarily write about programming and maths problems that I have worked on.
+I have started doing this from January 2016.
+This page also has some of my study notes.

 * You can read about my [projects](http://adijo.github.io/projects/), [professional](http://adijo.github.io/professional/) and [research](http://adijo.github.io/research/) experience.

 * I did some algorithmic programming competitions